Holybag/UserHobbies/README.md

     * There are 2 different Mongo collections: User {id, name, gobbies}, Hobbies{id, passionLevel, name, year}
     * Hobbies are not embedded in the User Schema (used Mongo refs)
     * Endpoints are CRUD of users and hobbies.
-    * Swagger used
-    * Unit test by Mocha

   ### Requirements
     * Node 12
     * MongoDB 4.2